rajasekhar-gundala/Caddy-WordPress/README.md

 A container for Adminer;

 ## Pre-Requisites

+> ```start-wordpress.sh`` script will install docker and docker compose if you don't have them on the server

-Make sure Docker and Docker Compose installed on the server where you are going to install the stack.
+If you want to proceed manually, make sure Docker and Docker Compose installed on the server where you are going to install the stack.

-make sure you created **caddyconfig**, **caddydata** and **caddylogs** folders in the drirectory where you have docker-compose file. ***Caddy's data directory is most important one, don't forget to persist it.
+Make sure you created **caddyconfig**, **caddydata** and **caddylogs** folders in the drirectory where you have docker-compose file. ***Caddy's data directory is most important one, don't forget to persist it.
 If you forgot to persist, you will hit rate limit for getting Letsencrypt certificates.***

 > Also create **wordpress** and **db** folders as well in the same directory to persist WordPress and MariaDB data.